-The start of a new year brings with it a long list of to-dos — all the things you plan and hope to accomplish in the months ahead.
-Here is my secret system for tackling your 2022 to-do list with efficiency, ease, and enjoyment:
+The early months of a new year usually bring with them a long list of forward-looking to-dos — all the things you plan and hope to accomplish by year’s end.
+Here is my secret system for tackling your yearly to-do list with efficiency, ease, and enjoyment:

 #1 Organize your List into Themes